marcosolina/csgo_server/README.md

 ## Configuration

 There are multiple files that you can create or upadate to set your configuration.
-In my case I wanted to customise the game mode "Competitive" configuration.

 | File | Usage|
 |---|---|